Psychology 001 - General Psychology » Spring 2021 » Module 5A_5B Exam

 B. A group of personality theorists who accepted many of the basic principles of Freudian psychoanalytic theory but went on to develop their own personality theories.

-D. A group of political activists who objected to Freud's ideas on moral and religious grounds.
+D. A group of artists who applied Freud's ideas to painting, sculpture, drama, and poetry.

 Question #33